 Speraw was named 2006 AVCA National Coach of the Year as well as MPSF and Volleyball Magazine Coach of the Year.
 He has been a finalist for National Coach of the Year three times.

 In 2006, The Anteaters claimed their first-ever regular season MPSF title, finishing with a 20-2 league record.
 The team won a school-record 21 consecutive matches to end the regular season and held the top ranking for eight consecutive weeks.

-Speraw, who compiled a 199-106 (.652) overall record as head coach of the Anteaters, mentored both the AVCA Division I-II Men's National Player of the Year and the AVCA Division I-II Men's Newcomer of the Year in 2006.
-UC Irvine players earned All-America distinction 21 times since Speraw arrived at UCI, including nine first-teamers.
-While at Irvine, Speraw's players also captured MPSF Player of the Year, MPSF Freshman of the Year, NCAA Championship MVP, NCAA All-Tournament Team, numerous national and conference Player of the Week honors as well as academic distinctions such as Academic All-American, MPSF & UCI Scholar-Athletes and Lauds & Laurels Athlete of the Year.
+Speraw, who compiled a 199-106 (.652) overall record at UCI, mentored both the AVCA Division I-II Men’s National Player of the Year and the AVCA Division I-II Men’s Newcomer of the Year in 2006.
+UC Irvine players earned All-America distinction 21 times during Speraw’s tenure at UCI, including nine first-teamers.
+While at Irvine, Speraw’s players also captured MPSF Player of the Year, MPSF Freshman of the Year, NCAA Championship MVP, NCAA All-Tournament Team, numerous national and conference Player of the Week honors as well as academic distinctions such as Academic All-American, MPSF & UCI Scholar-Athletes and Lauds & Laurels Athlete of the Year.

 Speraw, who had a team ranked No. 1 in five different seasons at UCI, placed the Anteaters in the Top 10 of the final rankings all but one year while at the helm at Irvine.